pschmitt/xrdr/README.md

 TERTIARY_SCREEN="DFP6"
 ```

+### Layouts

-As of version 2.3.0 instead of using the explicit command line options you can write a layout config file.
-Take a look at the sample in the repo.
+As of version 2.5.0 instead of using the explicit command line options you can write a layout config file.
+Take a look at the [sample](layout.conf.sample) in the repo.
 Mine looks like this:

 ```
 2 | 1* | 3r
 ```

+This will place screen #1 in between screen #2 and #3 and set it as the primary display.
+Display #3 will be rotated 09° (right).

 Multiline layouts *should* work too, but I didn't test it that much as I don't use it myself.